SWANA AGM Agenda

 - Report from Safety Ambassador (Lynne Vidler)

-- Treasurer’s Report (Deacon Liddy) – Details in AGM package link at top of page
+- Treasurer’s Report (Deacon Liddy) – Details here: Financials

-- Election of new Chapter Directors (Allen Lynch) (Board Member Bios)
+- Election of New Chapter Directors (Allen Lynch)

 - Other Business